By Will Thiel

 - Business Context

-Data unification is a must for any type of behavioral analytics.
+Data unification to create a single customer view is a must for any type of behavioral analytics.
 AI thrives on information—the more the better.

 The new generation of data unification tools make this daunting task cheap, fast, and relatively pain-free.
 Customer journey analytics platforms provide this service for a fraction of the cost of the dedicated data services providers of yore—even delivering a level of data integration free of charge.